HorizenOfficial/horizen-oft/test-report.md

 info:    Compiling your hardhat project
 Nothing to compile
-✔ Which networks would you like to deploy? › binance-testnet ✔ Which deploy script tags would you like to use? … MyOFT
+✔ Which networks would you like to deploy? › binance-testnet ✔ Which deploy script tags would you like to use? … ZenTokenOFT
 info:    Will deploy 1 network: binance-testnet
 info:    Will use deploy scripts tagged with MyOFT
 ✔ Do you want to continue? … yes
 Network: binance-testnet
 Deployer: 0x0699DD23d5b90Ef74777B2a0390ef6bABB9d55b4
-Deploying ZenTokenOFT with name: tZEN, symbol: tZEN Deployed contract: ZenTokenOFT, network: binance-testnet, address: 0x4103CabEc5C7d1Ed9387cBEf42B83dbA37F6e493
+Deploying ZenTokenOFT with name: oftZEN, symbol: oftZEN Deployed contract: ZenTokenOFT, network: binance-testnet, address: 0x798d463bf01211e9F937Ae606c21c35868291c0a
 info:    ✓ Your contracts are now deployed
 ```